-3.9 Availability of the agenda and business papers to the public
+Availability of the agenda and business papers to the public

-- 3.9.1 Copies of the agenda and the associated business papers, such as correspondence and reports for meetings of the council and committees of council, are to be published on the council's website, and must be made available to the public for inspection, or for taking away by any person free of charge at the offices of the council, at the relevant meeting and at such other venues determined by the council.
-Note: This clause reflects section 9(2) and (4) of the Act. - 3.9.2 Clause 3.9.1 does not apply to the business papers for items of business that the general manager has identified under clause 3.8.5 as being likely to be considered when the meeting is closed to the public.
-Note: This clause reflects section 9(2A)(b) of the Act. - 3.9.3 For the purposes of clause 3.9.1, copies of agendas and business papers must be published on the council's website and made available to the public at a time that is as close as possible to the time they are available to councillors.
-Note: This clause reflects section 9(3) of the Act. - 3.9.4 A copy of an agenda, or of an associated business paper made available under clause 3.9.1, may in addition be given or made available in electronic form.
-Note: This clause reflects section 9(5) of the Act.
+3.24 Copies of the agenda and the associated business papers, such as correspondence and reports for meetings of the council and committees of council, are to be published on the council's website, and must be made available to the public for inspection, or for taking away by any person free of charge at the offices of the council, at the relevant meeting and at such other venues determined by the council.

+Note: Clause 3.24 reflects section 9(2) and (4) of the Act.

+3.25 Clause 3.24 does not apply to the business papers for items of business that the general manager has identified under clause 3.21 as being likely to be considered when the meeting is closed to the public.

+Note: Clause 3.25 reflects section 9(2A)(b) of the Act.

+3.26 For the purposes of clause 3.24, copies of agendas and business papers must be published on the council's website and made available to the public at a time that is as close as possible to the time they are available to councillors.

+3.27 A copy of an agenda, or of an associated business paper made available under clause 3.24, may in addition be given or made available in electronic form.

-3.10 Agenda and business papers for extraordinary meetings
+Agenda and business papers for extraordinary meetings

-- 3.10.1 The general manager must ensure that the agenda for an extraordinary meeting of the council deals only with the matters stated in the notice of the meeting. - 3.10.2 Despite clause 3.10.1, business may be considered at an extraordinary meeting of the council, even though due notice of the business has not been given, if:

-- a) a motion is passed to have the business considered at the meeting, and - b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 3.10.3 A motion moved under clause 3.10.2a) can be moved without notice but only after the business notified in the agenda for the extraordinary meeting has been dealt with. - 3.10.4 Despite clause 10.7, only the mover of a motion moved under clause 3.10.2a) can speak to the motion before it is put. - 3.10.5 A motion of dissent cannot be moved against a ruling of the chairperson under clause 3.10.2b) on whether a matter is of great urgency.
+- 3.28 The general manager must ensure that the agenda for an extraordinary meeting of the council deals only with the matters stated in the notice of the meeting. - 3.29 Despite clause 3.28, business may be considered at an extraordinary meeting of the council, even though due notice of the business has not been given, if: - (a) a motion is passed to have the business considered at the meeting, and - (b) the business to be considered is ruled by the chairperson to be of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 3.30 A motion moved under clause 3.29(a) can be moved without notice but only after the business notified in the agenda for the extraordinary meeting has been dealt with. - 3.31 Despite clauses 10.20-10.30, only the mover of a motion moved under clause 3.29(a) can speak to the motion before it is put. - 3.32 A motion of dissent cannot be moved against a ruling of the chairperson under clause 3.29(b) on whether a matter is of great urgency.

-3.11 Pre-meeting briefing sessions
+Pre-meeting briefing sessions